iStock-1845456254.jpg

 Before the first snowfall:

-• Map out priority areas such as entrances, walkways, driveways, and shared parking lots.
+• Map out priority areas such as entrances, walkways, driveways, and shared parking lots and review with your snow plow operators.

-• Ensure sufficient supplies of salt, sand, or ice melt are on-site.
+• Make sure you have ample supplies of salt, sand, or ice melt on-site.

 5. Check Heating Systems and Community Equipment